JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/REBIRTH.md

 Finishing his words, Vászi carefully bows in an apologetic manner, his robe delicately wrapping around him in a protective manner, almost as if it's a defensive manoeuvre.
 In response, I crawl upwards, my legs continuing to wobble, now fully aware of the situation I, and my body, are in, while more and more information seeps into my mind from the mask.
 Catching my breath and readying my words, I prepare myself for the worst of answers. \
 *"Vászi, if I may ask, what.. happened?"* \
 Without hesitation, the Settler takes a step forward to put a hand on my shoulder, his other hand revealing a copy of an ID card, and flips it around, revealing a small mirror, which in turn reveals my face, mismatching the pictured face on the ID card, as I feel a cold shiver run through my body upon realisation. \
 **"On October 4th, 2075, a missile struck the market you find yourself in.
-At the same time, criminals entered through the North and South sides to plunder and raid the market.
-Ever since, it has been left vacant.
+You happened to be in the wrong place, at the wrong time, and were trapped right beneath where the roof collapsed.
 We were not able to rescue your body, but we rescued your soul, and gave you another chance in the body that matches your soul."** \
 A chill runs through my spine, and an everlasting moment of silence begins between us.
 My body had felt odd from the very second I had reawakened, and the glimpse I got of myself in the mirror fully explained why.
 Moving my hands to my face, I carefully take off the mask, feeling a cold breeze enter my lungs as I take a deep breath, struggling to keep my head high, to keep my emotions beside me for the time being.
 After what feels like hours, I finally find the strength to stand up, as I stare before me, Vászi's arm extended, feeling his eyes gaze deeply at mine through his mask once more, but feeling a much more inviting, a much more pleasant warmth this time around.
 Taking his hand, I try to speak, but get cut short, still struggling to speak without wearing my mask, and being interrupted by Vászi. \
 **I'm terribly sorry that you had lost your previous life, and I understand your new form is vastly different.
 I will make a promise: I will guide you, and I will guard you, for I am your Guardian from now on.**